Core care

 Poppy Anemone Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 7-14 days, adjusting for season and drying speed.
-Tap water sensitivity: Tolerant.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+In practice, a moderate wet-dry cycle works best: lightly dry top layer, then water thoroughly.
+About every 7-14 days for Poppy Anemone, adjusting for season and drying speed.
+It is generally tolerant of tap water.
+Adjust Poppy Anemone watering frequency to season, heat, and how fast the soil dries in your space.

 Poppy Anemone typically blooms in Spring with flowers in Red, Pink, Blue, White, Purple.
 Reliable light and watering improve bloom performance.